Deploy a Sample RSS Reader to App Platform

 (14 rows)

-to exit the database prompt and return to the app’s command line.
+To exit the database prompt and return to the app’s command line, run the following command:

-Next, create a super user that you can log in to the app with.
-From the command prompt, run the Python script again with the createsuperuser
+Next, create a superuser that you can log in to the app with.
+From the command prompt, run the Python script again with the createsuperuser argument:

 python manage.py createsuperuser

-The app prompts you for your email address and to create a new password.
+The app prompts you for a username, your email address, and a password.

 This opens the app’s administration page.

-On the administration page, enter the super user credentials you created in the prior step, then click Log In.
+On the administration page, enter the superuser credentials you created in the previous step, then click Log in.
 A rough, text-version of the app loads in your browser.

-On App Platform, you can add and deploy additional components of your app at anytime.
-The next steps outline how to add a React static website that connects to the API component you deployed in the previous section.
+On App Platform, you can add and deploy additional app components at any time.
+The next steps show how to add a React static website that connects to the API component you deployed previously.

 frontend

-These changes deploy the site as a static site and place it at the root of the subdomain provided to the app.
+When finished, click Add resources.
+The app redeploys with a static site at the root of the subdomain provided to the app.

-Once the static site has finished deploying, verify that it works by clicking the app’s URL at the top of the dashboard.
+After the static site deploys, verify that it works by clicking the app’s URL at the top of the dashboard.

 On the login page, log in to the RSS reader using the user credentials you created in Step 2.